open-telemetry/oteps/text/trace/0170-sampling-probability.md

 ```

 Note that the `AlwaysOn` and `AlwaysOff` Samplers do not need to
-recorder their names, since they are indistinguishable from not having
+record their names, since they are indistinguishable from not having
-a stampler configured.
+a Sampler configured.
 When there is no `sampler.name` attribute
 present and a Span is recorded, it should be counted as one span
 (i.e., count == adjusted_count).